- As low as $202/Night

 Welcome to your home away from home near Center Park on Daniel Island, located within 20 mins. from Downtown Charleston, Sullivan’s Island and Isle of Palms.

-This nearly 600sqft above garage guest home has a separate bedroom and full bathroom in addition to a roomy living room with a TV, Queen couch bed and a kitchen area that will meet all of your basic needs.
+This nearly 600sqft above garage guest home has a separate bedroom and full bathroom in addition to a cavernous living room with a TV, Queen couch bed and a kitchen area that will meet all of your basic needs.
 The kitchen includes a Keurig, microwave and griddle.
 There is even an outdoor shower for guests to use when returning from the beach.

 About the Area